tremho/gen-format/README.md

 ##### Downloading the `i18n` data

-Point your web browser to [this web location](https://github.com/tremho/gen-format/releases/tag/v1.0.1) and click on the `i18n.zip` attachment link to download the data to your computer.
+Point your web browser to [this web location](https://github.com/tremho/gen-format/releases), find the latest release, and click on the `i18n.zip` attachment link to download the data to your computer.
 Unpack the zip file into the folder tree and place the whole of the `i18n` folder into the root of your app project.